mkraenz/dwarves-of-mikraz-1/README.md

       - [ ] inventory menu
       - [ ] building menu
     - [ ] on order accepted
-  - [ ] charcoal kiln animations
+  - [ ] charcoal kiln
+    - [ ] replace placeholder sprite
+    - [ ] animations
+  - [ ] smelter
+    - [ ] replace placeholder sprite
+    - [ ] animations
+  - [ ] crafting menu: if Max results in 0 items, do not confirm.
 - [ ] demo: production sim
-  - [ ] final goal: produce 20 battle axes for the war of the dwarves against the dark lord
+  - [ ] final goal: produce 20 battle axes for the war of the dwarves against the evil lord
   - [ ] communicate the final quest (KIS)
+  - [ ] Congratulations.
+You finished the game/demo.
   - [ ] new resource: stone
   - [ ] new resource: iron ore
+    - [ ] remove the ability to "craft" iron ore at sawmill
   - [ ] turn crates into trees
-  - [ ] new building: smelter
+  - [x] new building: smelter
-  - [ ] move crafting recipes from smithy to smelter
+  - [x] move crafting recipes from smithy to smelter
-  - [ ] new crafting recipe: battle axe
+  - [x] new crafting recipe: battle axe
   - [ ] progression:
-    - [ ] logs -> sawmill -> planks -> stone -> charcoal kiln -> coal -> smelter -> iron ingots -> smithy -> battle axe
+    - [ ] logs -> sawmill -> planks -> stone -> charcoal kiln -> coal -> iron ore -> smelter -> iron ingots -> smithy -> battle axe

+v0.2.0

+- [ ] collector building that autocollects outputs

 ## Data generation